Subject Teacher: Anja Gharaibah

 Hand in your assessment Task 2, due 17th November

 In a Google or Word document name and characterise the seven elements of art.
-Find and explain each element in Robert William Buss' painting ”Dickens' dream”.

 You can also use this template